Machine Vision 201

-If a vision system seems right for you and you've begun to research your options, you've likely found a confusing marketplace.
-This article will attempt to summarize what goes into a system and what exists out there for manufacturers.
-Consider it a roadmap to the marketplace.
-An attempt is made not to advocate one technology or provider over another, but to show how they all fit together.
+If you are searching for a machine vision solution, you've likely found it to be a confusing marketplace.
+This page will act as a road map to explain what exists out there, and what goes into building a successful system.
+An attempt is made not to advocate one technology, or provider over another, but to show how they all fit together.

 Lights + Camera + Lens + Cables + Computer + Software >>> External Devices